-In this course you will be introduced to many of the important aspects of running a horse-housing establishment, including barn hygiene, air quality, fencing and pasture maintenance and improvement, a safety audit and many more.
-This course provides practical and up to date information needed to ensure a safe and healthy environment for horses, through effective and responsible management techniques.
+Explore many of the important aspects of running a horse-housing establishment, including barn hygiene, air quality, safety audits, and fencing and pasture maintenance and improvement.
+This course will provide you with access to the latest research and practical information needed to ensure a safe and healthy environment for horses, through effective and responsible management techniques.
 You will immediately be able to apply what you learn to your situation in a practical way.

 This course examines the components of the systems that enable the horse’s athletic achievements.
 It is a study of the functions of those components, and the anatomical structures that fulfill those functions.
 Students will learn the important anatomical structures and their function, view anatomy from the form vs. function approach and understand how feeding, movement and health of the horse is dependent on its anatomy.